akhil-arun/Url-Shortener/README.md

 ## `encode` Endpoint
 This endpoint expects a parameter, `url`, for the url that is expected to be encoded.
-If no `url` parameter is passed in, in an error will be thrown.
+If no `url` parameter is passed in, an error will be thrown.

 ![alt text](https://github.com/akhiller30/Url_shortener/blob/main/Images/No_parameter.png "No Url Parameter")

-If a parameter is passed in, then the encoded url will be displayed in JSON format.
+If the url parameter is passed in, then the encoded url will be displayed in JSON format.

 ![alt text](https://github.com/akhiller30/Url_shortener/blob/main/Images/Encode.png "Encode success")